-The OECD High Level Risk Forum (HLRF) brings together policy makers from government, practitioners from the private sector and civil society, and experts from think tanks and academia to identify and share good practices with the aim to deepen understanding of how to govern and manage complex national risks.
+The 5th OECD High Level Risk Forum (HLRF) brought together policy makers from 30 governments, practitioners from the private sector and experts from think tanks and academia to share good practices with the aim to improve the governance and management of complex risks.

 Strategically managing crises is an essential responsibility of governments.
 Often critical decisions need to be made swiftly under difficult and complex conditions, as crises’ impacts may spread beyond national borders and can trigger significant economic, social and environmental knock-on effects.
 Governments have a significant role to play in strengthening the resilience of their populations, communities and critical infrastructure networks.
 This report highlights the changing landscape of crises that governments are confronted with today.
 It discusses new approaches to deal with both traditional and new kinds of crises, and invites reflection on how best governments can adapt to change.
 Topics covered include capacity for early warning and “sense-making”, crisis communication and the role of social media, as well as strategic crisis management exercises.
 Finally, the review proposes practical policy guidance for strategic crisis management.

 Japan Spotlight interview with OECD's Rolf Alter on guidelines for global risk management.
 Source, “Economy, Culture & History Japan SPOTLIGHT Bimonthly” November/December 2015 edition p16-18 (published by Japan Economic Foundation).